Operations managers know—one of the biggest expenses associated with keeping a business running is the cost of office space.

-By tracking meeting fit, businesses can get a better idea of whether or not they have the appropriate meeting spaces—or types of meeting spaces—that employees need.
+With workplace utilization data you can track meeting fit, businesses can get a better idea of whether or not they have the appropriate meeting spaces—or types of meeting spaces—that employees need.

 If you find that the meeting spaces you already have aren’t quite aligning with employee desires, there are a few inexpensive ways to freshen them up.

 Try room dividers and light, comfortable furniture that can be rearranged to break large conference rooms into multiple intimate, useful meeting areas.
 Additionally, you could have big meeting spaces pull double-duty as game rooms or exercise areas when they’re not being utilized for actual meetings.

 No matter how you configure your office space to boost utilization, make sure to always start with installing modern, user-friendly meeting technology.

 How to Measure and Monitor These Key Meeting Space Utilization Metrics